Does Derma Roller Work on Eyebrows? Can It Regrow Brows?

 Will eyebrows fall out again if I stop derma rolling?

 Yes, gradually.
-Derma rolling stimulates follicles but doesn't cure the underlying cause.
-If you stop, brows typically return to baseline over 3-6 months.
+Derma rolling stimulates dormant follicles but doesn't cure the underlying cause of brow loss — over-plucking damage, hormonal thinning, or age-related miniaturization.
+If you stop the protocol, brows typically return toward baseline over 3-6 months.
+Plan for maintenance rolling once every 2-3 weeks after you reach your target density.

 Can I use the same derma roller on my face and eyebrows?